Currents on cusped hyperbolic surfaces and denseness property: Introduction

 A subset current on a hyperbolic surface $\gS$ is a $\pi_1(\gS)$-invariant Radon measure on the hyperspace

 For a finitely generated subgroup $H$ of $\pi_1(\gS)$ whose limit set $\gL(H)$ contains at least two points, which belongs to $\H( \partial^\infty \tilde{\gS})$, we can define a counting subset current $\eta_H\in \SC(\gS)$ by considering the $\pi_1(\gS)$-orbit of $\gL(H)$.
 Then the set of weighted counting subset currents is proven to be a dense subset of $\SC (\gS)$.
-We remark that the property of $\SC(\gS)$ is quite different from that in the case of a compact hyperbolic surface.
+We remark that the property of $\SC(\gS)$ is quite different from that in the case of a compact hyperbolic surface because $\SC(\gS)$ includes more types of rational subset currents (see Theorem \ref{thm:characterize rational currents}).
 We present some interesting examples in Section \ref{sec:convergence}, one of which is useful for the proof of the denseness property of geodesic currents on $\gS$.